In Ground Spa Covers

 SIZE: For inground spas, you'll find it easier to have the spa cover made 6-8" larger than the inside spa diameter.
 If only 2-3" larger, it can be difficult to center the spa cover over the spa, without it falling in - and don't forget that you'll be usually be stooping and bending as you install or remove an inground spa cover.

 STORAGE: A place to put the spa cover safely, when it's not covering the spa, is important to protect a spa cover from breaking (believe me, I know what I'm talking about).
 My favorite design is the Cover Stand, by Cover Valet, but you can also build your own cover rack, to keep the cover off the ground, and prevent it from falling over (and also prevent people from falling into the cover!).

 STRAPS: Another difference for inground spa covers is that they may or may not have locking straps.
 I recommend ordering inground spa covers with straps and clips, and installing the plastic clip half into the concrete or wood pool deck.
 This will hold the cover down in high winds, and prevent unsafe access to the spa water.

-For covers without straps, you can use our 11' long cover Wind Straps, also known as Hurricane Straps.
+For covers without straps, you can use our 11' long cover wind straps, also known as Hurricane Straps.
 Sold as a set of two straps to cross over the top of the cover, with edge pads to protect the cover edge.
-Long straps make it easier to locate the plastic cover clips, and install them into an area that's not so close to the spa, where they could be a toe stubber!
-Strapping down an inground cover with over-the-top straps is the better way to go, safer and it helps hold the cover down to the deck, to prevent heat leakage.
+Long straps make it easier to locate the plastic cover clips, and install them into an area not close to the spa.
+Strapping down an inground cover with over-the-top straps is the better way to go, and helps hold the cover down to the deck, to prevent heat leakage.